noiseprotocol/noise_spec/noise.md

-To send (or receive) a message you iterate through the tokens that comprise a descriptor, writing (or reading) the public keys it specifies, performing the DH operations it specifies, and calling `cipherstate.MixKey()` on DH outputs and `cipherstate.MixHash()` on static public keys and payloads.
+To send (or receive) a message you iterate through the tokens that comprise a descriptor, writing (or reading) the public keys it specifies, performing the DH operations it specifies, and calling `MixKey()` on DH outputs and `MixHash()` on static public keys and payloads.

-To provide a rigorous description we introduce the notion of a `handshakestate` object.
-A `handshakestate` contains DH variables and a `cipherstate`.
+To provide a rigorous description we introduce the notion of a `HandshakeState` object.
+A `HandshakeState` contains DH variables and a `cipherstate`.

-To execute a Noise protocol you `Initialize()` a `handshakestate`, then call `WriteHandshakeMessage()` and `ReadHandshakeMessage()` using successive descriptors from a handshake pattern until the handshake is complete.
-If a decryption error occurs the handshake has failed and the `handshakestate` is deleted without sending further messages.
+To execute a Noise protocol you `Initialize()` a `HandshakeState`, then call `WriteHandshakeMessage()` and `ReadHandshakeMessage()` using successive descriptors from a handshake pattern until the handshake is complete.
+If a decryption error occurs the handshake has failed and the `HandshakeState` is deleted without sending further messages.

 Processing the final handshake message returns two `cipherstate` objects, the